Overview¶

 parameter it needs to have a default value set in the StorageClass

 .
 In the example below we'll allow mutatating "description".
-If the parameter "description" isn't set when the volume was provisioned, no subsequent mutations are allowed.
+If the parameter "description" wasn't set when the PersistentVolume

 apiVersion: storage.k8s.io/v1